WujekFoliarz/duaLib/README.md

 ### Alternatively:

 Use this [header](https://github.com/WujekFoliarz/duaLib/blob/master/src/include/duaLib.h) with duaLib.lib and put compiled duaLib.dll and hidapi.dll in your out folder

+You can also easily tweak CMakeLists.txt and duaLib.h to compile statically
 #
 ```
 #include "duaLib.h"